APSP-AG/PFLOW5001-FW-UPDATE/README.md

 # PFLOW(C)5001 Firmware Update Guide

 This guide covers the initial setup for a firmware update for PFLOW5001/PFLOWC5001 flow sensors using the Angst+Pfister Test Studio software.
-The actual firmware update process is detailed in the separate manual.
+The actual firmware update process is detailed in the Angst+Pfister Test Studio software manual.

 ## Table of Contents